gpbl/SwiftChart/README.md

 ## Common issues and solutions

+If you have issue with this library, please tag your question with `swiftcharts` on [Stack Overflow](http://stackoverflow.com/tags/swiftcharts/info).

 ### The chart is not showing

 The `Chart` class inherits from `UIView`, so if your chart is not displaying it is likely a problem related to the view's size.
 Check your view constraints and make sure you initialize it on `viewDidLoad`, when UIKit can calculate the view dimensions.